isamore-group/profiler/README.md

-# LLVM Basic Block Instrumentation
+# LLVM/GEM5 Basic Block Instrumentation

 This project provides an LLVM pass for basic block instrumentation that enables mapping between source code basic blocks and their addresses in compiled binaries.
+It also provides a GEM5 tracer for LLVM basic block profiling.

 ## Overview